makushatnik/devops-course/chatbot/README.md

 Bot exists in Telegram under the ***[@MakushatnikBot](https://t.me/MakushatnikBot)*** nickname.
 It understands few commands:
 * /repo		 - Returns the link to my Github repository.
 * /tasks	 - Returns a list of tasks.
 * /task1	 - Returns a link to the solution of the Animal's Sounds task.
 * /task2	 - Returns a link to the solution of the Tricky Bash task.
 * /task3	 - Returns a link to the solution of the Chatbot task.
 * /task4     - Returns a link to the solution of the Docker task.
 * /task5     - Returns a link to the solution of the Terraform task.
+* /task6     - Returns a link to the solution of the Github task.
+* /task7     - Returns a link to the solution of the AWS CLI task.
+* /cloudform - Returns a link to an AWS CloudFormation case.
 * /contacts	 - Returns my actual contacts.
 * /cv		 - Returns an url-address to my CV.
 * /paypal	 - Returns my Paypal account.
 * /settings	 - Doesn't do anything.

 It doesn't matter whether command was written in the lower or upper case.
 Bot won't be able to get anything but words.